 minimum load

-In switching power supply circuits, when the load is low, the output can become unstable and fall outside the specified range.
-In particular, auxiliary control type multi-output power supply devices may have auxiliary output voltages that fall outside the specified range when under light load.
-Additionally, in DC-DC converters, in cases of no load or light load, due to differences in the transfer function of the coil, the circuit can enter a discontinuous current mode in which current stops flowing.
-Therefore, to ensure the specified output, it is necessary to define a minimum load.
+In switching power supply circuits, when the load is small, the output may become unstable and fall outside the specified range.
+In particular, auxiliary-controlled multi-output power devices may have auxiliary output voltages that fall outside the specified range under low-load conditions.
+Also, in DC-DC converters, under no-load or light-load conditions, due to differences in the transfer function of the coil, the current enters a discontinuous mode and stops flowing.
+Therefore, to guarantee the specified output, a minimum load needs to be specified.